AffiliateWP/affiliatewp-order-details-for-affiliates/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Fix: Avoid a fatal error in WooCommerce 3.0.0+ on the Order Details tab when an order doesn't exist
+* Fix: Other WooCommerce 3.0.0+ compatibility fixes

 = 1.1.2 =
 * Fix: An issue with the tab's content not loading correctly due to recent changes made in AffiliateWP v1.8.1